fabcotech/dappy-docs/docs/setup_https.md

 # Generate .key and .crt files for all hosts under
 # a domain (dappy.config.json file)
 npx @fabcotech/dappy-cli generatecerts --domain mydomain.d

-# Apply cert for all hosts under a domain
+# Apply cert group1.crt for all hosts under a domain
-# in dappy.config.json
 npx @fabcotech/dappy-cli apply --cert group1.crt --domain mydomain.d

+# Bundled into one command
+npx @fabcotech/dappy-cli generatecerts --domain mydomain.d --aply

 # Generate .key and .crt files for a set of hosts
 npx @fabcotech/dappy-cli generatecerts --hosts mydomain.d foo.mydomain.d

-# Apply the cert for each host in dappy.config.json
+# Apply the cert group1.crt for each host in dappy.config.json
-npx @fabcotech/dappy-cli apply --cert group1.crt --hosts mydomain.d foo.mydomain.d
+npx @fabcotech/dappy-cli apply --cert group1.crt --hosts mydomain.d+foo.mydomain.d

+# Bundled into one command
+npx @fabcotech/dappy-cli generatecerts --hosts mydomain.d+foo.mydomain.d --apply

 ```

-**💡 Note :** You can create a single certificate for all hosts under a domain by using the --domain argument instead of listing all hosts.
+**💡 Note :** You can create a single certificate for all hosts under a domain by using the --domain argument instead of listing all hosts with a **+** separator.
 Having less certificates will also simplify your configuration on the server side.

 ## The less easy way